mozilla/anodejsholidayseason/fully_loaded_node.md

     process.on('message', function(m) {
       var output;
-      // do lots of work
+      // do lots of work here, and we don't care that we're blocking the
+      // main thread because this process is intended to do one thing at a time. var results = doComputationWorkSync(m.input);
       process.send(output);
     });

-You can integrate `compute-cluster` behind an existing asynchronous API without modifying the caller, and suddenly you really are performing work in parallel across multiple processors.
+It is possible to integrate `compute-cluster` behind an existing asynchronous API without modifying the caller, and to start really are performing work in parallel across multiple processors with minimal code change.

-So how can we achieve our four criteria armed with this new module?
+So how does this approach achieve the four criteria?

-**saturation**: because we can dial up the number of worker processes, we can fully leverage any number of cores on a machine.
+**saturation**: Multiple worker processes can use all available processing cores.

 **responsiveness**: Because the managing process is doing nothing more than process spawning and message passing, it remains idle and can spend most of its time handling interactive requests.
 Even if the machine is loaded, the operating system scheduler can help prioritize the management process.

-**simplicity**: By hiding the details of `compute-cluster` behind a simple API with expected asynchronous calling semantics, you can keep code happily oblivious of the details, making integration into an existing project easy.
+**simplicity**: Integration into an existing project is easy: By hiding the details of `compute-cluster` behind a simple asynchronous API, calling code remains happily oblivious of the details.

-### The Question of *Grace*
+Now what about **gracefully** degrading during overwhelming bursts of traffic?
+Again, the goal is to run at maximum efficiency during bursts, and serve as many requests as possible.

-Compute cluster manages a bit more than just process spawning and message passing.
+Compute cluster support enables a graceful design by managing a bit more than just process spawning and message passing.
-It knows how much work is running, and knows empirically how long work takes work to finish on average.
+It keeps track of how much work is running, and how long work takes to complete on average.
-These bits allow us to reliably predict how long a new bit of work will take to complete.
+With this state it becomes possible to reliably predict how long work will take to complete *before it is enqueued*.

 When we combine this knowledge with a client supplied parameter, `max_request_time`, it becomes possible to preemptively fail on requests that are likely to take longer than allowable.